 HOW TO GET THERE

-The closest bus station is in Piazza Mercato Scarpe, about 240 meters away, on the bus Lines 1 and 3.
+The closest bus stop is in Piazza Mercato Scarpe, about 240 meters away, on the bus Lines 1 and 3.
 In the Piazza Mercato Scarpe, there is also the Funicular to Città Basa.
 To find the church on foot, use the map below.